 The Agency through its grant aid and sponsorship schemes continues to support groups and organisations in the development of Ulster-Scots culture.
 Over the last few years the major areas of growth have been in dance and musical tuition.
 We have been encouraged by the variety of projects that groups are initiating and becoming involved with and we hope to increase this level of activity even further.
-Again over the last year we have been more proactive, in partnership with the community, in organising Agency led events.
+Again over the last year we have been more proactive, through the work of the Development Officers in assisting the community to further develop but we are conscious that much work remains to be done and there is a clear deficit remaining in terms of community capacity.
+In 2008 we initiated a new Development grant to help address this issue and this will remain a feature of the Agency's work going forward.
+Likewise the Agency introduced tranche funding for festivals in an attempt to assist the community in the planning process and to ensure there were greater opportunities for publicity.
+Whist we will persevere with this the difficulties surrounding the capacity for the Ulster Scots community largely led by volunteers to meet the requirements of this form of funding should not be ignored.